FelisDevelopment/fd_laptop/README.md

 # FD Laptop

 Fully free laptop base for anyone to use, with built-in custom apps API (you can find ready templates in our [repo](https://github.com/FelisDevelopment/fd_laptop_app_templates)) and other features to extend user experience.
 Going further, the laptop will be supported and get more functionality since we're going to base a lot of our releases on this laptop.
-Feel free to open an issue with your problems for pull requests.
+Feel free to open an issue with your problems or a pull requests with features/fixes.

 Proper feedback is also really appreciated.